MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 **Bots/Dialogs.cs**

 The `DialogManager.OnTurnAsync` runs the adaptive dialog with activities.
 The implementation shown can run any type of `Dialog`.
 The `ConversationState` is used by the Dialog system.
-The `UserState` isn't, however, it might have been used in a dialog implementation, and the requirement is that all `BotState` objects are saved at the end of a turn.
+The `UserState` isn't, however, it might have been used in a dialog implementation.
+The `DialogManager.OnTurnAsync` method takes care of saving the state.

 [!code-csharp[ConfigureServices](~/../botbuilder-samples-adaptive/experimental/adaptive-dialog/csharp_dotnetcore/01.multi-turn-prompt/Bots/DialogBot.cs?range=18-41&highlight=21)]